Who we are

 Provide GIS analysis and mapping services

 GIS is a powerful tool for analysis.
 Over its long history, MassGIS has completed a variety of analysis projects for various state agencies.
 These projects have often supported significant legislative or policy initiatives.
+We've also done some analysis of our customer base and their needs.

 Origins of MassGIS